Edit Blog Post

 We get off our flight from Melbourne at Dubai just after dawn and transfer to another plane for the short flight across to Muscat.
-Visibility isn’t great, but the views from the plane of the rugged Omani mountains poking up through the haze are mesmerising.
+Visibility isn’t great, but the views from the plane of the rugged Omani mountains poking up through the early morning haze are mesmerising.

 The friendly young man in the seat next to us introduces himself as Ali.
-He tells us that he is from Pakistan, and he is travelling to Muscat to ply his trade as a silversmith.
+He tells us that he is from Pakistan, and is travelling to Muscat to ply his trade as a silversmith.
 Issy asks him how old he is.
 He says that he thinks he is twenty, but he might be twenty one.
 I wonder how it’s possible for someone not to know how old they are.
 I then remember reading somewhere that it’s not unusual for Pakistani cricketers to burst onto the scene as teenage prodigies, only for it to be discovered later that it’s more likely that they're really in their twenties.
 Apparently birthdate record keeping is not a Pakistani strong suit.
 Surely parents must remember how old their children are, but then again maybe birthdays just aren’t a big thing in Pakistan.
 Ali takes the obligatory selfie with Issy and me and we bid our farewells.

 The Muscat airport is very new and massive, but seems to be a bit short on planes and passengers.
 I think the airport’s planners must have been looking to a distant future of an order of magnitude more activity than seems to be going on here today.

 We walk out of the airport into a wave of heat and humidity, and our glasses fog up so we can’t see where we’re going.
 Fortunately we manage to avoid walking in front of any buses.